neerapatadia/BMEG591E_Assignment1/BMEG_591E_Assignment1.md

 drwxr-xr-x 4 npatadia_bmeg22 orca_users     4096 Jan 21 10:46 ..
 -rw-r--r-- 1 npatadia_bmeg22 orca_users 56874655 Jan 23 00:29 read_ids.txt

 #using the cat command shows all of the read ids, each printed on a separate line.
+Therefore, I can conclude that the file was subsetted correctly.

 ## -